New Democracies Barometer IV - Autumn 1995

 Q41.
 In this envelope is a ballot with the names of political parties.

-Please put a cross by the name of the party that you would vote for
+Please put a cross by the name of the party that you would vote for if an

 election was held next Sunday.